 “The whole Councel of God concerning all things necessary for his own Glory, Mans Salvation, Faith and Life, is either expressely set down or necessarily contained in the Holy Scripture.”
 (The London Baptist Confession of Faith, Chapter 1, section 6)

 The key phrase in WCF 1.6, “by good and necessary consequence may be deduced,” has been a seminal instrument of interpretation for Reformed thinkers since the late 17th century.
 The Westminster Confession and the London Baptist Confession, both composed in London within 25 years of each other, resemble each other in most points.
 However, we find a key interpretive difference in LBC 1.6, which obviously marks an early, basic interpretive departure from Westminster on their major point of dispute, which was paedobaptism.
 We won’t digress in order to identify the deductions and inferences found within the London Baptist Confession, other than to simply stress how one stated hermeneutical approach clearly can result in a major deviation of doctrinal understanding from another stated approach.

-In Reformed theology’s general understanding of Scripture, throughout biblical history, God has said He would work with His people and transmit His blessings in the context of covenant relationships.
+In Reformed theology’s general understanding of Scripture, throughout biblical history, God has said he would work with his people and transmit his blessings in the context of covenant relationships.
 In both the Old and New Testaments, salvation is always through the covenant of faith.